MiaMetni/credit-risk-classification/README.md

 ## Credit Risk Analysis Report
 ### Purpose of this analysis (Overview):
+To develop and evaluate a logistic regression model to predict the creditworthiness of borrowers using historical lending data.
+By identifying the risk of default, the model aims to assist a peer-to-peer lending services company in making informed lending decisions, ultimately reducing financial risk and improving loan approval processes.

 ### The results: Using a bulleted list, describe the accuracy score, the precision score, and recall score of the machine learning model.
+* Accuracy Score: 99%
+* Precision Score:
+    * For healthy loans (0): 1.00
+    * For high-risk loans (1): 0.85
+* Recall Score:
+    * For healthy loans (0): 0.99
+    * For high-risk loans (1): 0.91

 ### A summary: Summarize the results from the machine learning model.
 Include your justification for recommending the model for use by the company.
 If you don’t recommend the model, justify your reasoning.
+The logistic regression model demonstrates exceptional performance in predicting both healthy and high-risk loans.
+The accuracy score of 99% indicates that the vast majority of predictions are correct.
+The precision, recall, and F1-scores for both classes are high, with perfect or near-perfect values for healthy loans (0) and strong values for high-risk loans (1).

+Healthy Loans (0): The model achieves perfect precision (1.00), recall (0.99), and F1-score (1.00), indicating it is highly accurate in identifying and predicting healthy loans.

+High-Risk Loans (1): The model shows high precision (0.85), recall (0.91), and F1-score (0.88), suggesting it reliably identifies most high-risk loans, despite the class imbalance.
+Justification for Recommending the Model:

+(reference python script written response for address in full) The logistic regression model is recommended for use by the company due to its high accuracy and reliable performance in predicting both healthy and high-risk loans.
+The model's ability to accurately classify loans ensures that healthy loans are rarely misclassified as high-risk and that the majority of high-risk loans are correctly identified.
+This reliability can significantly aid in reducing the financial risk associated with loan defaults and improving the company's decision-making process.

 --
 ## PROCESS